Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Takeaway

-A well-crafted content brief is like garlic.
-It gives the content the flavour it needs.
-Yes, creating a brief takes time and we know the whole point of hiring a writer is to save you time.
-But any experienced writer will tell you that a solid foundation will actually save time, decrease the likelihood of disappointment and consistently get you outstanding content.
+Yes, creating a brief takes time, and I know the whole point of hiring a writer is to save you time.
+But any experienced writer will tell you that a solid foundation will save time, decrease the likelihood of disappointment, and get you regular outstanding content.

 You may also like